Boy killed, 2 hurt by van near California school

 OXNARD, Calif.
-(AP) - Authorities say an 8-year-old boy was killed and a woman and a 9-year-old girl were injured when they were hit by a van outside a Southern California elementary school.
+(AP) - An 8-year-old boy was killed and a woman and a 9-year-old girl were injured when they were hit by a van outside a Southern California elementary school Monday morning in what authorities are calling a tragic accident.

-Police say the driver, a 17-year-old girl, stayed at the scene Monday in Oxnard and is cooperating with investigators.
+The van’s driver, a 17-year-old girl, stayed at the scene in Oxnard and is cooperating with investigators, said Commander Luis McArthur with the city’s police department.

+The girl told investigators the sun was in her eyes and “she simply didn’t see them” as the woman and the two children were in a crosswalk, McArthur said.

-Officials say all three victims were rushed to a hospital, where the boy died.
-The condition of the others wasn’t immediately known but the Ventura County Star reports the girl was conscious and talking to paramedics.
+All three victims were rushed to a hospital, where the boy died.
+The woman and her 9-year-old daughter were in stable condition and expected to survive, McArthur said.

+The boy was the woman’s neighbor and she routinely walked him to school along with her daughter, the commander said.

+“There’s no evidence at this point that this is anything beyond a tragic accident,” McArthur said.
+The incident remains under investigation.

 Sign up for Daily Newsletters